Why Goal-Conditioned Reinforcement Learning Works: Relation to Dual Control: Introduction

 \subsection{A motivating example}

 The crux of this paper is captured in the distinction between the following two control objectives:

 Objectives of the former style are referred to as \emph{classic control}.
-The inner term is a familiar quadratic cost, while the exponentiation relates the costs to probabilities, leading to maximum-entropy \citep{levine2018ReinforcementLearning}, dual \citep{todorov2008Generalduality}, and robust \citep{jacobson1973Optimalstochastica} control formulations.
-We will refer to the latter objective as \emph{goal-oriented}.
+The inner term is a familiar quadratic cost, while the exponentiation relates the costs to probabilities, leading to maximum-entropy \citep{levine2018ReinforcementLearning}, path integral \citep{williams2017information}, dual \citep{todorov2008Generalduality}, and robust \citep{jacobson1973Optimalstochastica} control formulations.

-The goal-oriented objective is motivated as follows.
+We refer to the latter objective as \emph{goal-oriented}, motivated as follows.
 An idealized reward for goal-directed behavior would be of an indicator type, providing positive feedback only when a goal state is achieved.
 However, such feedback is vanishingly sparse, as in a continuous and stochastic environment a learning agent will never reach the precise goal (with probability one).
-Instead, the goal-oriented objective can be seen as a sum of (unnormalized) probability densities around the origin:
+Instead, the goal-oriented objective can be seen as a sum of (unnormalized) probability densities evaluated at the origin:

 where $\epsilon > 0$ is made arbitrarily small.
-Indicator type objectives with tunable tolerance $\epsilon$ are common in RL \citep{liu2022GoalConditionedReinforcement}.
-Instead, this paper focuses on a goal-oriented framework with the density structure outlined above, as it reflects the intrinsic uncertainty of the environment, meaning it is the ``true'' objective, while the indicator type objective is an idealized representation.
+Indicator type objectives are common in RL \citep{liu2022GoalConditionedReinforcement}, usually treating the tolerance $\epsilon$ as a hyperparameter.